OpenHack/openhack.github.com/toledo/index.markdown

 ### Info

 [Seed Coworking](http://seedcowork.com) is hosting OpenHack for the Toledo area.
-Meetups are held the 1st and 3rd Wednesday of each month from 7pm - 10pm.
+Meetups are held the 2nd Thursday of each month from 6pm - 9pm.
 All skill levels welcomed.
 Come to learn, teach, work, or play.

 ### Sponsors

 We are currently looking for sponsors to help provide food and beverages.
-If you are interested in sponsoring OpenHack please email us at [aklynch11us@gmail.com](mailto:aklynch11us@gmail.com).
+If you are interested in sponsoring OpenHack please email us at [shrinkfolio@gmail.com](mailto:shrinkfolio@gmail.com).

 LRITA.org sponsored our meetup on October 2nd and plan on sponsoring Openhack Toledo again on November 6th!

 ### Next meetups

-**Wednesday**

-**Wednesday**

-**Wednesday**
+**Thursday, March 10** 6 - 9 PM

+**Thursday, April 14** 6 - 9 PM

 We announce future meetups via our [Twitter](http://twitter.com/openhacktoledo) account.
 Follow that if you wish.